-The Group uses provision matrix to calculate ECL for the trade receivables under simplified approach.
+Trade receivables which are credit-impaired are assessed for ECL individually.
+In addition, the Group uses practical expedient in estimating ECL on trade receivables which are not assessed individually using a provision matrix.
 The provision rates are based on aging analysis as groupings of various debtors that have similar loss patterns.
 The provision matrix is based on internal credit ratings and the Group's historical default rates taking into consideration forward-looking information that is reasonable and supportable available without undue costs or effort.
 At every reporting date, the historical observed default rates are reassessed and changes in the forward-looking information are considered.